-Poor keyboard skills may tempt some to be more brief when moving from paper to electronic records.
+Poor keyboard skills may tempt some to be more brief in the increasingly uncommon situation of moving from paper to electronic records.
 Avoid the temptation.
-Typing errors are easily corrected but even if missed they are more comprehensible that neat doctor's handwriting, and not all doctors have neat writing.
+Typing errors are easily corrected but even if missed they are more comprehensible than neat doctor's handwriting, and not all doctors have neat writing.

 Potentially tricky situations